macmann/thukhahrportal/README.md

 - `SMTP_FROM` - (optional) address used in the `From` header

 If these variables are not set, emails will be skipped.

+## Admin Login

+When the database is empty, you can still log in using a special admin account to upload employee data.
+Configure the credentials with the `ADMIN_EMAIL` and `ADMIN_PASSWORD` environment variables.
+They default to `admin@brillar.io` and `admin`.